Diet and Nutrition

 There are a number of factors which can influence diet including social and economic factors.Read More

-Food and drink provides our bodies with energy in the form of calories.
-If we consistently consume more ‘energy’ or calories than our bodies use, then this can lead to an accumulation of excess body fat.
-This can then result in obesity.
+Food and drink provide our bodies with energy in the form of calories.
+If we consistently consume more ‘energy’ or calories than our body uses, then this can lead to an accumulation of excess body fat.
+This can result in weight gain.

-Just like protein, starch and fat, sugar is a source of calories in the diet and excess calories from any ingredient or product can lead to being overweight.
-However the suggestion that sugar alone is responsible for the rise in obesity rates in the UK is too simplistic.
-It also is not supported by Government statistics which show a reduction of around 18% per capita in consumption of total sugars in the UK since 2001 (10).
+Just like protein, starch and fat, sugar and sugars are a source of calories in the diet and excess calories from any ingredient or product can lead to being overweight.

-The best way to avoid becoming obese is to eat a healthy balanced diet and to exercise on a regular basis.
+The best way to avoid obesity is to follow a balanced diet and keep physically active.
 Your doctor can advise you on the best diet for your individual needs.